Body Acne Treatments

 Collagen injections can also help reduce the appearance of acne scars, but instead of removing layers of skin, it plumps up the skin.
 By injecting collagen into the "pit" left by acne, the skin under the scar is plumped, creating a smoother surface [source: WebMD].
 This same concept of "raising" the skin is used in punch grafting, in which severe scars are removed and skin from elsewhere on the body is grafted into the area [source: American Academy of Dermatology].

 Even though body acne can be a potentially embarrassing or uncomfortable problem, there are plenty of treatment options available.
-For more information on body acne and how to treat it, follow the links on the next page.
+For more information on body acne and how to treat it, follow the links below.

 Related HowStuffWorks Articles

 - Acne.com.
 "Clearing a Path to Healthy Skin."
 (Accessed 9/11/09) http://www.acne.com/how-to-prevent-acne/skin-info/stress-acne/

 - AcneNet.
 "Acne mechanica."
 American Academy of Dermatology.
 (Accessed 9/11/09) http://www.skincarephysicians.com/acnenet/article_acnemechanica.html

 - AcneNet.
 "Frequently Asked Questions about Acne."
 American Academy of Dermatology.
 (Accessed 9/11/09) http://www.skincarephysicians.com/acnenet/FAQ.html

 - Acne Resource Center.
 "Does Stress Cause Acne?"
 The Acne Resource Center Online.
 (Accessed 9/11/09) http://www.acne-resource.org/understanding-acne/stress.html